Chillu1/IdleFactions/Docs/Notes.md

 Same for good
 THIS ONE Sounds good.
 Factions being locked on paths.
 If you allign with mages ,you can't allign with warlocks.
 Forcing you to get required resources without them.
 Prestiging gives resources to unlock more paths/factions?
+Prestiging gives resources that can buy locked faction upgrades & unlock faction-combos.
+Ex.
+Making goblins able to hunt wildlife (which makes it possible to do a goblin-human path)
 Ex.
 No treant faction = humans need to cut wood, or dwarf (but worse), or elves Aka faction choices.
 Nature or Treant, Ogre or Dwarfs, Goblins or Elfs, Mage or Warlock, Necro or Demon?, Skeleton or Human.